 Employees who have short term disability insurance denied for their stress leave are encouraged to call our firm for a free consultation.

 In addition, in more serious cases, employees with long term disability insurance policies can apply for pay for stress leave that lasts longer than 90 to 120 days.

 Employment Insurance and Stress Leave

 Furthermore, in serious cases, employees can receive Employment Insurance (EI) sickness benefits while they are on stress leave.

-Employment insurance sickness benefits provides employees with up to 15 weeks of income if they cannot work because of severe stress.
+Employment insurance sickness benefits provide employees with up to 15 weeks of income if they cannot work because of severe stress.
 Employees are eligible for EI sickness benefits if they have paid EI premiums and have worked 600 hours in the past 52 weeks.
-Employment Insurance sickness benefits provides employees 55% of their earnings up to a maximum of $573 a week.
+Employment Insurance sickness benefits provide employees 55% of their earnings up to a maximum of $573 a week.

 WSIB Benefits and Stress Leave